U.S. Route 70S: History

-Route improvements
+Route changes

-During the 1980s, the section of the route between Belle Meade and Smyrna was upgraded from two to four lanes.
+During the 1980s, the section of the route between Belle Meade and Smyrna was widened from two to four lanes.

-In 1991, the portion from Smyrna to Murfreesboro was also upgraded to four lanes.
+In 1991, the portion from Smyrna to Murfreesboro was also widened to four lanes.

 In the early 1990s, the 18 mi stretch from Murfreesboro to Woodbury was widened from two to four lanes.

 Between 1994 and 2002, the section between McMinnville and Sparta was widened to four lanes and a four lane bypass around McMinnville was built.
 The former routing through downtown McMinnville is now designated State Route 380.

 In 2006, besides the two-mile (3.2 km) western terminus near Bellevue past Interstate 40 to the intersection with US 70, the only section of US 70S that lacked four lanes was between Woodbury and McMinnville.
 Construction began outside McMinnville on widening to five lanes (including one left turn lane) for three miles (5 km) as a way to avoid congestion.

-In 2018, most of the section between McMinnville and Woodbury had been upgraded to a four-lane divided highway.
+In 2018, most of the section between McMinnville and Woodbury had been widened to a four-lane divided highway.
 From McMinnville west to where the road starts up the ridge is four-laned.
 The stretch of highway going through Woodbury proper is still two-lanes.
 As the remaining two-lane portion will be adjacent to the site chosen in late January 2017 by the Metropolitan Nashville-Davidson County Board of Education for the relocation of Hillwood High School, this may also be upgraded.